jishat/codesnip-ai/readme.txt

 - Save and manage HTML snippets securely.
 - Sanitization and validation of all snippet input.
 - Optional AI Assistant for snippet optimization or refactoring.
-- Supports external AI providers (OpenAI or Claude) using **your own API key**.
+- Supports external AI providers (OpenAI) using **your own API key**.
 - No API key required for core snippet management.
 - Secure WordPress coding practices (escaping, sanitization, capability checks).

 **AI Assistant (Optional):**
-- If you want to use AI to optimize your snippets, you can enter your own API key (OpenAI or Claude) in the plugin settings.
+- If you want to use AI to optimize your snippets, you can enter your own API key (OpenAI) in the plugin settings.
 - No key is provided by this plugin.
 You must bring your own.
 - If you do not configure a key, AI features remain disabled.
 - All AI input/output is sanitized before being stored or displayed.